MicrosoftDocs/power-platform/power-virtual-agents/configure-sso.md

-### 4. Update your custom canvas to intercept sign-in prompts
+### Configure your custom canvas HTML code to enable single sign-on

 * Update your `index.html` to intercept login card request and exchange your token (see sample below)
 * Configure Microsoft Authentication Library (MSAL) by adding this code into your `<script>` tag